Khloe Kardashian Shares Adorable New Photo Of Baby True In Pink Dress

 Lately, Khloe Kardashian has sure been giving fans their daily baby fix!

-Once again, the reality star took to her highly-followed Instagram account to share a sweet photo of her adorable four-month-old baby, True Thompson.
+Once again, the reality star took to her highly-followed Instagram account to share a sweet photo of her adorable 4-month-old baby, True Thompson.
 Over the past few months, the 34-year-old has been sharing a number of photos of her daughter and each time she looks as sweet as can be.

 Today, Khloe’s baby girl was looking pretty in pink in the latest snapshot.
 In the photo posted to Khloe’s account earlier this morning, the tot can be seen rocking a frilly pink dress with little flower designs throughout the outfit.
 To go with her dress, Khloe’s daughter dons a matching bright pink head wrap that ties in the front with a bow.

 The youngest of the Kardashian cousins leans back against a white pillow and her little leg rolls are fully on display.
 To complete her look, Khloe put a small but sparkly pair of diamond earrings in True’s ears and she absolutely could not look sweeter.
-So far, the photo has gained a lot of attention from Kardashian’s followers with over 709,000 comments in addition to 6,000 plus comments.
+So far, the photo has gained a lot of attention from Kardashian’s followers with over 709,000 likes in addition to 6,000 plus comments.

 Many of Khloe’s 78 million plus followers chimed in to gush over how adorable her baby girl is while countless others commented on what a good mommy Khloe seems to be.